adamdriscoll/selenium-powershell/README.md

 The Selenium PowerShell module allows you to automate browser interaction using the [Selenium API](https://selenium.dev/).
 You can navigate to pages, find elements, click buttons, enter text and even take screenshots.

+# Looking for Maintainers

+I haven't been able to able to keep up with the issues on this repo.
+If you are interested in becoming a maintainer, please let me know. - [Adam](https://github.com/adamdriscoll)

 # About

 - Wraps the C# WebDriver for Selenium